DraakUSA/attiny85-vehicle-charge-monitor/README.md

 The circuit uses a voltage divider calibrated for safe input up to 20V.

+> ⚠️ **Note:** The voltage thresholds and LED indications are based on Gammatronix reference values but are **not exact replicas**.
+They are calibrated for typical automotive use and may differ from the original Gammatronix monitor.

 See the original Gammatronix "J" monitor product page: [Gammatronix "J" monitor](https://gammatronixltd.com/epages/bae94c71-c5b6-4572-89a1-e89006e78fbe.sf/en_GB/?ObjectPath=/Shops/bae94c71-c5b6-4572-89a1-e89006e78fbe/Products/J)

 ---